Polynesian Cultural Center: Ali’i Luau vs Gateway Buffet

 Note: The menu is subject to change

-As you can see below, Ali’i Luau is available for either Super Ambassador Luau or Ali’i Luau package.
+As you can see below, Ali’i Luau is available with either the Super Ambassador Luau or Ali’i Luau package.

 PackageDiningTour GuideAdultChild (4-11)